Nuclear power in the United States

-In the United States, nuclear power is provided by 94 commercial reactors with a net capacity of 97 gigawatts (GW), with 63 pressurized water reactors and 31 boiling water reactors.
-In 2019, they produced a total of 809.41 terawatt-hours of electricity, and by 2024 nuclear energy accounted for 18.6% of the nation's total electric energy generation.
+In the United States, nuclear power is provided by 96 commercial reactors with a net capacity of 98 gigawatts (GW), with 65 pressurized water reactors and 31 boiling water reactors.
+In 2022, they produced a total of 771.5 terawatt-hours of electricity, and by 2024 nuclear energy accounted for 18.6% of the nation's total electric energy generation.
 In 2018, nuclear comprised nearly 50 percent of US emission-free energy generation.

-As of September 2017, there were two new reactors under construction with a gross electrical capacity of 2,500 MW, while 39 reactors have been permanently shut down.
+As of July 2026, 41 reactors have been permanently shut down.
 The United States is the world's largest producer of commercial nuclear power, and in 2013 generated 33% of the world's nuclear electricity.
 With the past and future scheduled plant closings, China and Russia could surpass the United States in nuclear energy production.

-As of October 2014, the Nuclear Regulatory Commission (NRC) had granted license renewals providing 20-year extensions to a total of 74 reactors.
+As of January 2022, the U.S. Nuclear Regulatory Commission (NRC) had granted license renewals to a total of 94 commercial reactors.
 In early 2014, the NRC prepared to receive the first applications of license renewal beyond 60 years of reactor life as early as 2017, a process which by law requires public involvement.
 Licenses for 22 reactors are due to expire before the end of 2029 if no renewals are granted.
-Pilgrim Nuclear Power Station in Massachusetts was to be decommissioned on June 1, 2019.
+Pilgrim Nuclear Power Station in Massachusetts was permanently shut down on May 31, 2019.
 Another five aging reactors were permanently closed in 2013 and 2014 before their licenses expired because of high maintenance and repair costs at a time when natural gas prices had fallen: San Onofre 2 and 3 in California, Crystal River 3 in Florida, Vermont Yankee in Vermont, and Kewaunee in Wisconsin.
-In April 2021, New York State permanently closed Indian Point in Buchanan, 30 miles from New York City.
+In April 2021, New York State permanently closed Indian Point in Buchanan, 30 mi from New York City.